 The work of Pen + Brush today is an open-ended exploration of that premise, one that allows the definition of “woman” to be continually reinvented.
 One exhibition from last year’s programming, 200 Women, was more of a feminist anthropological project than an art exhibition, comprising a survey of women from numerous countries speaking to their daily experiences.
 The 2019 summer group exhibition Women’s Work: Art & Activism in the 21st Century had a more literary premise, bringing together five international artists to interrogate the historical notion of “women’s work.”
 It both critiqued the limited cultural roles available to women and also celebrated domestic care-work as valuable, sacred creative labor.
 Associate Director Dawn Delikat emphasizes that she strives for a curatorial program that is not only focused on identity politics or feminist narratives, pointing out that “There’s definitely no sign on the door saying that all the work inside is by women artists.”

-Many eyebrows were raised when Thomas nominated Rick Kinsell—director of Vilcek Foundation, which awards grants to immigrants in the arts and sciences—to curate the inaugural show at the Chelsea space.
+Many eyebrows were raised when Sands and Delikat proposed Rick Kinsel—director of Vilcek Foundation, which awards grants to immigrants in the arts and sciences—to curate the inaugural show at the Chelsea space.
 For some affiliates and board members, having a man curate an exhibition of women’s art seemed heretical—not unlike the sale of the old clubhouse.
 Thomas laughs as she tells the story, perhaps revealing why she has persisted at the helm of Pen + Brush: the point, of course, is not to promote women artists to the exclusion of men, but to ensure no one is excluded from being an artist because of their gender.
-Ismaili cites a 2008 exhibition of photographs by Roy DeCavara as another landmark moment.
+Ismaili cites a 2008 exhibition of photographs juried Roy DeCavara as another landmark moment.
 DeCavara documented African American life in Harlem in the mid-20th century, worked closely with the poet Langston Hughes, was the first Black photographer to receive a Guggenheim Fellowship, and was a beloved teacher at Hunter College.
 His artist talk at the Pen and Brush brownstone filled the house.

 For Thomas and Ismaili, assimilating a new generation of women to lead the organization is a priority for its future.
 Lisbeth Redfiled is a member of that new guard, working as Manager of Literary Arts, a role initiated four years ago to allocate the organization’s resources to writers.
 As the exhibition program became central to the re-imagining of Pen + Brush in the past decade, the “brushes” have taken the limelight from the “pens,” and Redfield is now working to rebuild activities within the literary arts.
-Running in parallel with the visual arts open application process, Redfield and a panel of readers review submissions for publication in a quarterly journal, Pen + Brush in Print.
+Running in parallel with the visual arts open application process, Redfield and a panel of readers review submissions for publication in a quarterly journal, Pen + Brush In Print.
 The board of readers includes Joni Evans, retired president and publisher of Simon & Schuster, and literary agent Stephanie Koven.
 Redfield hopes to expand her independent publication program to release novels and other collections as ebooks and print-on-demand paperbacks, and to cultivate a network in the publishing world into which emerging writers might be plugged.
 Somehow, writing about women’s experience is still considered “niche,” and women readers are often presumed to be interested primarily in romance and self-help books.
 The philosophical challenge for Redfield, who comes from a background in publishing, is to break down persistent stereotypes about “women’s fiction” as a lesser genre of literature.

-The current exhibition at Pen + Brush, a three-woman show featuring Katelyn Kopenhaver, Paola Martínez Fiterre, and Renee Cox (on view September 5 - October 5, 2019), is another form of intergenerational exchange.
+The current exhibition at Pen + Brush, curated by Dawn Delikat and Parker Daley, a three-woman show featuring Katelyn Kopenhaver, Paola Martínez Fiterre, and Renee Cox (on view September 5 - October 5, 2019), is another form of intergenerational exchange.
 Martínez Fiterre and Kopenhaver are two young performance artists who became involved with Pen + Brush through its online portfolio submission, and have since been included in group shows there.
 “They have been amazingly supportive,” says Martínez Fiterre, who had few connections when she moved to New York from Cuba to attend the International Center for Photography.
 Her work today concerns the poetry of female embodied experience, as well as the violence that is often directed at female bodies.
 “I came from a place where you don’t talk about politics, you should not speak of feminism.
 I have found freedom to express so much as an artist in New York, but everything that’s going on here is crazy to me,” Martinez says, referring to recent state abortion bans and anti-immigrant sentiment on the right.
 “It is ironic for me to see.
 It’s like going back in time.”

 Kopenhaver, who comes from Pennsylvania and attended the School of Visual Arts, is also motivated by a sense of outrage towards the current regression of women’s rights, as well as persistent cultural limitations placed on women despite an official narrative of equality.
 “Women should be confident, but not too confident.
 Smart, but not too smart.
 Pretty, but not too pretty,” she says, joking that “I started performing at 19, when I became a bartender.”
 Much of her work confronts abduction, sex trafficking, and rape that goes unreported in the media and unresolved in the justice system; one work she is exhibiting at Pen + Brush is a street mattress painted with the slogan “SHE WAS LAST SEEN….”
 Taken together, the subject and tone of Kopenhaver and Martínez Fiterre’s work strongly recalls Ana Mendieta’s video and performance work of the 1970s dramatizing the rape and murder of women (and bystanders’ apathy toward these events), a comparison that in itself speaks volumes about where we stand today.